Police seize Rome restaurants seen as tasty investment for mafia

-The La Rotonda and Er Faciolaro restaurants, located between the Trevi Fountain and ancient Rome's Pantheon, are estimated to be worth 10 million euros ($10.6 million), police said.
+The La Rotonda and Er Faciolaro restaurants, located between the Trevi Fountain and ancient Rome's Pantheon, are estimated to be worth 10 million euros (7.1 million pounds), police said.

 The owner of both well-known restaurants popular with tourists was arrested on suspicion that he was a front for the mob.